ShizukaDonaghue/luve/TESTING.md

 * **_As a Site User, I can easily register and receive an email confirmation after registering so that I can verify that registration was successful and confirm my email address._**

-    Signu link is available in the navbar for users who are yet to register with the site and it uses Django-allauth to manage the process.
+    Signup link is available in the navbar for users who are yet to register with the site and it uses Django-allauth to manage the process.

     <img src="docs/images/testing/signup.png" width=700>

-    Once the user completes the sign up form with their details, they will receive an email confirming the registration and a link to confirm their email address.
+    Once the user completes the signup form with their details, they will receive an email confirming the registration and a link to confirm their email address.

     <img src="docs/images/testing/registration-confirmation.png" width=650>